jordi1215/qiskit-fall-fest-2021/README.md

 # qiskit-fall-fest-2021
 This repository is used for competing in the UT Austin Qiskit Fall fest 2021\
- **Team Members:** Trisha Agrawal, Erika Tan, James Larsen, Jordi Ramos
+ **Team Members:** Trisha Agrawal, James Larsen, Jordi Ramos, Erika Tan

 ## Our Project